Map features

 Data requirements

-- Location field - City, office, or address
+For stakeholders to appear on the map:- Location field - City, office, or address

 - Country - For international distribution